JorritKeijzer/swb-exercise/README.md

 },
 ```

-I'm curious if you guys like this, found any better solutions or have any questions.
+I'm curious if you guys like this, found any better solutions, (god forbid) found any bugs, or have any questions.
 Let me know.

--- Jorrit
+- Jorrit